TeamOverdrive/Rover_Main/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 the purpose of each class.
 The prefix of the name will be one of the following:

 Basic:	    This is a minimally functional OpMode used to illustrate the skeleton/structure
             of a particular style of OpMode.
-These are bare bones Tank Drive examples.
+These are bare bones Tank Drive org.openftc.revextensions2.examples.

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
             It is not intended to drive a functioning robot, it is simply showing the minimal code